Comparison of rugby league and rugby union: Cross-code games

 In 1909, when the new "Northern Union" code was still in its infancy, a match between the Kangaroos and the Wallabies was played before a crowd of around 20,000, with the rugby league side winning, 29–26.
 With the wartime Emergency League suspended, Leeds Rugby League reverted to rugby union during World War I to play a one-off challenge game against the Royal Navy Depot from Plymouth in 1917.
 This was precursor to the following Christmas when two Challenge games were organised between the two sides but this time with one of each code.
 The Navy won the union game, 9–3, on Christmas Eve but proved equally adept at league recording a 24–3 win on 28 December.

 During World War II, the RFU relaxed its restrictions on rugby league footballers playing rugby union.
 In 1943, a Northern Command army rugby league side defeated a Northern Command union side, 18–11, at Headingley under rugby union laws.
 The following year a Combined Services rugby league side beat a Combined Services union side, 15–10, at Bradford again at rugby union.
 These were the only league v union matches played until 1996.

 With both sports becoming professional matches between union and league teams have been played.
 In May 1996, Bath Rugby and Wigan RLFC, who were then England's top union and league sides respectively, made history by playing against each other at both codes of rugby.
 Wigan won, 82–6, in the first match, played under league rules, and lost the second, 44–19, under union rules.
-Since then other games have been played between union and league teams using the laws of one of the codes, or in some cases using a different set of laws for each half.

-Since the two match series in 1996, there has only been one similar endeavour to bring together union and league.
 In January 2003, St Helens rugby league took on Sale rugby union in a single game played at Knowsley Road, intended to have one half under league rules and the other under union rules.
 Unlike Bath, who were to all intents and purposes still the amateur side they had been, Sale had the benefit of almost a decade of professionalism to improve both strength and fitness that was necessary for them to adapt to the constant tackling required in rugby league.
-Sale prevailed against St Helens in front of a fierce St Helens home crowd at Knowsley Road, winning the match 41–39.
+Sale finished the first half with a 41-0 lead under union rules, before Saints replied with 39 unanswered points in the second half played under league rules - the match ending 41–39 to Sale.

+In October 2015, rugby league side Western Suburbs Magpies played rugby union side Randwick in a 'hybrid rugby' game played by a 13-a-side game which featured rugby league laws when in the team's own half and union rules when in the opposition half.
+The Magpies won 47–19.

+In 2024, the '745 game', under compromise rules, was played at Headingley to honour former rugby league player Rob Burrow and former rugby union players Doddie Weir and Ed Slater who developed Motor Neurone Disease and to raise funds to aid research into this condition.
+The match ended in a 33-21 victory for the league side.